There was an error with your log in

 Cycling

-• While not as famous as some of the other National Parks visited on the tour, Arthur’s Pass will amaze you with rugged peaks, wild rivers, and adventurous trails.
-The overnight hike takes you up the Edwards River to the Edwards Hut which sits just above the bushline with a great view of the alpine valley.
-It’s a challenging hike on a real “kiwi-style” track—there are several river crossings and parts where you will need to use your hands for extra grip.
-Camp outside or stay in the hut, depending on how many hikers are out there.
-Fall asleep listening out for the call of the Kiwi, New Zealand’s national bird that is known to inhabit this valley.
+• While not as well-known as some of the other National Parks visited on the tour, Arthur’s Pass will awe you with its rugged peaks, wild rivers and adventurous hiking trails.
+Our overnight hike takes us up the Edwards River to the Edwards Hut which sits just above the bushline with a great view up this beautiful alpine valley.

 Meals: Breakfast, lunch, and dinner